 Mourn the loss of the mom you hoped to have.
 Holding on to the image of the mother you wished she was prevents you from moving forward.
 If you have a mom who can’t meet your needs you may want to take the advice I gave Farrah Abraham in a session with her mom, Debra, on Couples Therapy with Dr. Jenn.
 You have to mourn the loss of the mother you hoped to have.

 Don’t have a relationship.
 If you have a mother who abused you and continues to disrespect and hurt you, you should not have a relationship.
 To do that invites abuse.
 As a child you did not have a choice, but as an adult you get to pick who is in your life.
 Too often callers tell me that other family members or friends have told them they “should” have a relationship with an abusive parent.
 “But she is your mother!” they tell the caller.
-DNA does not give someone the right to abuse you and you always have the option to step away of someone does not own their hurtful behavior, make amends and work to develop new insight and behavior.
+DNA does not give someone the right to abuse you and you always have the option to step away of someone does not own their hurtful behaviour, make amends and work to develop new insight and behaviour.

 Dr. Jenn Mann (formerly Dr. Jenn Berman) is the host of The Dr. Jenn Show, a call in advice therapy show, on SiriusXM Stars Monday through Friday 10pm-Midnight ET.
 She is also the host and lead therapist on VH1 Couples Therapy with Dr. Jenn, which will be going in to its sixth season this spring.
 She is the author of three bestselling books: SuperBaby: 12 Ways to Give Your Child a Head Start in the First 3 Years, The A to Z Guide to Raising Happy Confident Kids and Rockin’ Babies and has a new book about relationships that will be published by Sterling Publishing in 2016.
 Dr. Mann also created the popular weight loss app No More Diets application, which is currently available on iPhone & iPad.